 For the love of J-Rock

-The cozy, wide, comfortable, Instagrammable interiors and astounding city views at night make for the best J-Rock entertainment.
-Famous bands perform in J-Pop Cafè as they can accommodate thousands of fans during concerts.
-The top rock songs of 2019 from famous local artists are often heard being played.
-This includes New Generation by Uchikubi Gokumon Doukoukai, 2% by 10 Feet, Juice Up by Wanima, and many more.
+One café in particular located in downtown Tokyo, J-Pop Café in Shibuya City, lets you experience this.
+Many choices of local bands with different sub-genres ranging from punk rock, glam rock, heavy metal, pop-punk, alternative rock, post-grunge could be heard in the café’s live musical performance.
+The cozy, wide, comfortable, Instagrammable interiors and astounding city views at night are a perfect idea for entertainment.
+Famous bands perform in J-Pop Cafè and could accommodate thousands of fans during the concert.
+Top songs of 2019 from famous local artists are often heard being played, New Generation by Uchikubi Gokumon Doukoukai, 2% by 10 Feet, Juice Up by Wanima, and many more.

-The artistic self-indulgence of Japanese Rock bands has contributed much to the music industry and became one of the most sought after entertainment past-times in Japan.
+The artistic self-indulgence of Japanese Rock bands has contributed much to the music industry and became one of the most sought after entertainment past-time in Japan.
 The musical standards and technical imagination brought about by J-Rock deserves its gained popularity and is worth sharing with the world.
-Rock music is most certainly not dead.
-It is well and alive in Japan.
+Rock music is most certainly not dead, most especially in Japan.